Skip to main content

 Best Time of Year

-• Fall (Oct–Nov): late-season root builder — the most important window.
+• Fall (Oct–Nov): the most important window — root development.

-• Summer: slow-release, conservative applications to avoid heat stress.
+• Summer: slow-release only, to avoid heat stress.

 What It Is